 How much of your current and future net worth is tied to your employer?

 That's the easy part.
 But how about your future net worth?
-This is point is often under appreciated.
+This is the point that is often under appreciated.

 If most employees in their thirties or forties did the math on this they would realise that a huge proportion of their future net worth depends on the compensation that they will get paid by their employer (or an employer in the same or similar industry).
 This is just natural: unless an employee starts with a large pot of independent wealth, future wealth is derived from their future compensation.